 RUSS 6515 - Adv Composition & Stylistics

-The course is designed to develop students' understanding of the grammatical and lexical norms and peculiarities of the functional styles of the modern Russian language.
-Students will be taught to stylistically evaluate language variant and to classify language mistakes; to distinguish stylistic features of various texts through analysis; they will also acquire skills to produce texts of different styles and genres.
+The course is designed to develop students’ understanding of the peculiarities of various functional styles in the modern Russian language.
+Students are taught to stylistically evaluate language variants and to distinguish stylistic features of various texts through analysis; they also acquire skills to produce written texts of different styles and genres.
+The course focuses on different types of texts—e.g., the personal diary, the essay, non-fiction forms, the short story, literary criticism, etc. Readings include diaries of contemporaries; short stories by Pelevin, Tolstaya, and Prilepin; and essays by Genis and Epshtein.
+During class meetings, students participate in improvisation and write their texts on a range of topics.
+They prepare written assignments and produce written works in different genre styles.Language & Stylistics

 RUSS 6517 - Advanced Russian Composition